 Maintain 2.0 GPA and remain in good standing for renewal eligibility

-Incoming freshmen with excellent academic credentials and high financial need are selected for our most prestigious Presidential Scholars program.
-Students are awarded up to $20,000 ($5,000 per year) over their four years at UT Austin, and receive additional funding to participate in an enrichment program during that time.
-They are also part of a community of scholars, which provides additional networking opportunities for the students.
+Incoming freshmen with excellent academic credentials and high financial need are selected for the prestigious Texas Excellence award.
+Students are awarded up to $20,000 ($5,000 per year) over their four years at UT and may be eligible to receive additional funding to participate in an enrichment opportunity during that time.

-Impact Scholarships recognize high potential students from across the state who are making an impact in their local community, who will make an impact on the Forty Acres, and who will make an impact in their communities when they graduate.
-More than 30 incoming 2018 freshmen were surprised with a $48,000 scholarship ($12,000 per year) to cover the cost of their tuition for the students’ four years at UT Austin.
+Impact Scholarships recognize high-potential students from across the state who are making an impact in their local community, who will make an impact on the Forty Acres, and who will make an impact in their communities when they graduate.
+More than 30 incoming 2018 freshmen were surprised with a $48,000 scholarship ($12,000 per year) to cover the cost of their tuition for their four years at UT.